siriusastrebe/syc/README.md

     // Client side setup
     var socket = io.connect();
-    Syc.connect(socket);
+    Syc.connect(socket, callback);

 Now syc will be able to sync variables with this client.
+The callback will be called after Syc has connected and received up to date data.

 ## One-way Variables (Server side)